 Friday, April 25, 2014

-The 11th annual Institute for Disaster Mental Health conference on April 25, 2014, will focus on how disaster response professionals can best communicate with community members to help them avoid or minimize their exposure to disaster, and to jumpstart their recovery when events do occur.
-Presentations and workshops will address specific hazards and populations, with experts familiar with the challenges of message dissemination during complex and rapidly changing disasters.
-Please visit our Speaker Bios page for more information about our speakers and for keynote and workshop descriptions please see below.
+The 11th annual Institute for Disaster Mental Health conference on April 25, 2014, focused on how disaster response professionals can best communicate with community members to help them avoid or minimize their exposure to disaster, and to jumpstart their recovery when events do occur.
+Presentations and workshops addressed specific hazards and populations, with experts familiar with the challenges of message dissemination during complex and rapidly changing disasters.
+Please visit our Speaker Bios page for more information about our speakers, and for keynote and workshop descriptions please see below.
 Check back in a few days for streaming video of select keynote presentations.

 8 a.m.
 Registration begins